kyranjamie/ComicSansEverywhere/README.md

 Adds an inline attribute on every element to have font style of Comic Sans MS (or Chalkboard as a fall back).
 This was largly as a piss take, although I maintain that (somewhere) it may have some practical use.

-[Other bookmarklets](http://comicsansit.com/) do the exact same as this, but unnecessarily loading jQuery first.
+[Other bookmarklets](http://comicsansit.com/) do the exact same as this, but with an unnecessary jQuery dependency.